Do I Need to Report Crypto to HMRC? The Complete Checklist

 The £3,000 annual exempt amount

 But you may still need to report even if your gains are below £3,000.
-HMRC requires you to file a Self Assessment return if:
+The relevant extra conditions are:

-• You need to report capital losses (to carry them forward to future years)
+- You want to claim capital losses (to carry them forward to future years)

 Important: proceeds, not profits

-The £12,000 threshold is based on total disposal proceeds, not your net gain.
-If you swapped £15,000 worth of crypto across the year but only made £500 profit, you still need to report.
-Active DeFi users almost always exceed this threshold, even in years where they lost money overall.
+The £50,000 threshold is based on total disposal proceeds, not your net gain.
+If you swapped £60,000 worth of crypto across the year but only made £500 profit, you must include the disposals if you are registered for Self Assessment.
+If you are not registered, the proceeds threshold alone does not require a return.

 DeFi income: staking rewards, yield, and airdrops